 Narconon’s Process of Recovery from Addiction

-According to information published by the Brookhaven National Laboratory, THC residues are stored in the fat cells of the body, and therefore is harder to eliminate.
+THC is a fat-soluble substance, therefore it’s residues tend to store in the fat cells of the body, and therefore is hard to eliminate.
 A thorough detoxification utilizing a low-heat sauna, moderate daily exercise and a strict regimen of nutritional supplements is the next action in one’s recovery from addiction, to detoxify these remnants.
 These residues have been shown to be involved in the triggering of cravings, even years after drug use stops.
-When these residues are flushed out of fatty tissues where they are stored, cravings ordinary drop remarkably - some people even say they are gone.
+When these residues are flushed out of fatty tissues where they are stored, cravings ordinary drop remarkably—some people even say they are gone.

 In the next phase of the program, students learn skills they can use to help them comfortably face life and resolve problems through communication.